 Don’t gloss over the fine print and make sure you understand attribution requirements.
 If you have guest bloggers or an editorial manager, verify they are only using approved images (or choose the images yourself).

-- Public domain (PD): If you are trying to save some cash and don’t want to worry about licenses, this is the way to go.
+- Public Domain License (PD): If you are trying to save some cash and don’t want to worry about licenses, this is the way to go.
 You don’t need a license to use PD graphics.

-- Royalty-Free (RF): This typically involves a one-time payment that then allows you to use the photograph across several mediums without needing to re-purchase a license.
+- Royalty-Free License (RF): This typically involves a one-time payment that then allows you to use the royalty-free images across several mediums without needing to re-purchase a license.

-- Creative Commons (CC): A creative commons license is issued by the copyright owner to allow anyone in the world to use his or her copyright work in any manner consistent with that license.
+- Creative Commons License (CC): A creative commons license is issued by the copyright holder to allow anyone in the world to use his or her copyright work in any manner consistent with that license.

 Where to Get Affordable & Free Stock Photos